-The JBL ES 20 provides remarkable rich and satisfying sound that covers just about the entire audible spectrum.
+The JBL ES20 provides rich and satisfying sound that covers just about the entire audible spectrum.
 Cosmetically, they give the look of bookshelf speakers that are substantially more expensive than their moderate price would suggest.
-They also have the distinction of being the only entry in our survey of entry level bookshelf loudspeakers that includes a separate super tweeter.
+They also have the distinction of being the only entry in our survey of entry-level bookshelf loudspeakers that includes a separate super tweeter.

 The most obvious distinguishing feature between these bookshelf speakers and all of the others that we’ve reviewed is the presence of a super tweeter, or an ultrahigh-frequency transducer, in JBL parlance.
 It, combined with the tweeter, is responsible for the terrific treble response that we observed.

 The bookshelf speaker’s 86dB sensitivity specification makes it relatively inefficient among products we’ve compared on this site.
 The characteristic is typical of speakers from this manufacturer and is likely the main reason that they tend to reveal deficiencies of low quality electronic components.
 In short, that is to say that these are great bookshelf speakers if your amp can drive them properly but that there are better choices if the electronics can’t make the grade.